-Jeff Doubét shares Spanish roofing recommendations for quality clay roof tiles, colors and installation techniques.
-Pro insights + info for those who desire Santa Barbara’s best.
+Jeff Doubet shares Spanish roofing recommendations for quality clay roof tiles, colors and installation techniques.
+Professional opinions, suggestions, info and photography by a Santa Barbara Home Designer who specializes in Spanish-style homes and landscape design.
+Pro insights for those who desire to achieve Santa Barbara’s best roofing style for high-end Spanish homes.

-The roofing concepts shared throughout this post are accompanied with actual photographs of a custom Spanish home design under construction in beautiful Los Olivos, CA.
+The roofing concepts shared in this post are accompanied with on-site photos of a custom Jeff Doubet Spanish home design under construction in beautiful Los Olivos, CA.

 Pro Recommendations for Quality Spanish Roof Tiles

-I created this article for Santa Barbara and Montecito, CA homeowners who have discriminating taste, and want the best in Spanish roof tiles.
+I created this article for Santa Barbara and Montecito, CA homeowners who have discriminating taste, and would like to (in my opinion) install the very best in Spanish roof tiles.

-I have learned top products and nuanced installation techniques from local experts who sell these roofing materials, as well as the top roofers themselves.
-All while attending on site meetings, and observing the installations of high-end roofing projects in Santa Barbara, Montecito + the Santa Ynez Valley.
+Over those years I have learned of top products, and the nuanced installation techniques for them.
+I have gained this knowledge from talking with local experts who sell these roofing materials, as well as the top roof installers.
+A lot can be learned while attending on-site meetings with clients, their contractors and roofers.
+Also by observing a wide variety of installations at high-end roofing projects in Santa Barbara, Montecito and the Santa Ynez Valley.

 Installing a high quality Santa Barbara Spanish-style roof will require several important considerations.
-At the top of my list is the belief in hiring an expert roofing team who knows exactly how to lay these specialty tiles.
+At the top of my list for success is hiring an expert roofing team who knows the idiosyncrasies of exactly how to lay these particular clay roof tiles.

 1) Choose a High Quality Brand for your Spanish Roofing Tiles